-See Figure 10: Fort Nelson Visual Quality Objectives, Table 23: Visual Quality Objective Class, Table 24: Max Allowable Disturbance Percentage by VQO Class, Table 25: Percent Denudation for Established VQOs in Appendix 5 - Criterion 5 Supporting Data, for a summary of the background data from the 2011 SFMP.
-There have been no revisions to the Fort nelson visual quality objectives since 2002.
+See Appendix 5 Figure 10: Fort Nelson Visual Quality Objectives, Table 23: Visual Quality Objective Class, 24: Maximum Allowable Disturbance Percentage by VQO Class, Table 25: Percent Denudation for Established V summary of the background data from the 2011 SFMP.
+There have been no revisions to the Fort Nels quality objectives since 2002.